Invariants of Handlebody-Knots via Yokota's Invariants

 In this case, $S'_{\Gamma}$ has no ``vertical'' circle.
-The space made from $E(S'_{\Gamma})$ by gluing corresponding points on the tunnel surfaces of $E(J)$ and $E(\overline{J})$ is the double space $B_{E(J)}$ of the exterior space of $J$.
-The surgery on the framed link that $S'_{\Gamma}$ represents is gluing $m$ $D^2\times S^1$'s to the surfaces of $E(S'_{\Gamma})$ so that a boundary of each disc $D^2$ of $D^2\times S^1$ is agree with a longitude line of the surface with respect to the framings.
-In this case, the framing of each component is 0 and gluing the discs to the surfaces of $E(S'_{\Gamma})$ is equal to glue the corresponding surface points of tunnels of $E(J)$ and $E(\overline{J})$.
-Therefore the result of the surgery is the double space $B_{E(J)}$.
+The space made from $E(S'_{\Gamma})$ by gluing corresponding points on the tunnel surfaces of $E(J)$ and $E(\overline{J})$ is the double space $B_{E(J)}$ of the exterior of $J$.
+The surgery on the framed link that $S'_{\Gamma}$ represents is gluing $m$ $D^2\times S^1$'s to the surfaces of $E(S'_{\Gamma})$ so that the boundary of each disc $D^2$ of $D^2\times S^1$ coincides with a longitude line of the surface along the framing.
+In this case, the framing of each component is 0 and gluing the discs to the surfaces of $E(S'_{\Gamma})$ is equal to gluing the corresponding surface points of the tunnels of $E(J)$ and $E(\overline{J})$.
+Therefore, the result of the surgery is the double space $B_{E(J)}$.

-Next we check the case that $J$ is a handlebody-link whose number of components are more than 1.
-First we see the surgery on a ``vertical'' circle.
-Assume that the ``vertical'' circle is on the plane $\{x=0\}$ in $S^3$.
-The surgery on the circle is removing the neighborhood of the circle from $S^3$ and refilling the hole with $D^2\times S^1$ so that the boundary of each disc $D^2$ is agree with 0 framing longitude of the hole.
-We divide $S^3$ and $D^2\times S^1$ into two parts; $S^3= \{x\leq0\} \cup \{0\leq x\}$ and $D^2\times S^1 = D^2 \times I \cup D^2 \times I$ where $I$ is the unit interval.
-We can see the surgery as an operation first gluing two $D^2 \times I$'s to $\{x\leq0\}$ and $\{0\leq x\}$ along annuli where ``vertical'' circle were removed then gluing $\{x\leq0\} \cup D^2 \times I$ and $D^2 \times I \cup \{0\leq x\}$ as in Figure \ref{fig9}, where in the fourth figure an inside surface is glued to another inside surface and an outside surface is glued to another outside surface.
+Next, we check the case where $J$ is a handlebody-link whose number of components is more than 1.
+We see the surgery on a ``vertical'' circle.
+Assume that the ``vertical'' circle is in the plane $\{x=0\}$ in $S^3$.
+The surgery on the circle is removing the neighborhood of the circle from $S^3$ and refilling the hole with $D^2\times S^1$ so that the boundary of each disc $D^2$ coincides with the 0 framing longitude of the hole.
+We divide $S^3$ and $D^2\times S^1$ into two parts: $S^3= \{x\leq0\} \cup \{0\leq x\}$ and $D^2\times S^1 = D^2 \times I \cup D^2 \times I$, where $I$ is the unit interval.
+We can see the surgery as the operation first gluing the two $D^2 \times I$'s to $\{x\leq0\}$ and $\{0\leq x\}$ along annuli where the ``vertical'' circle was removed and then gluing $\{x\leq0\} \cup D^2 \times I$ and $D^2 \times I \cup \{0\leq x\}$ as in Fig.~\ref{fig9}, where in the fourth figure an inside surface is glued to another inside surface and an outside surface is glued to another outside surface.